Locomotion of the generalized Purcell's swimmer : Modelling, controllability and motion primitives: Introduction

 \subsection{Organization of paper:}

 The paper is organized as follows.
 In the next section we present the geometry that typical locomotion systems admit, followed by that of the proposed generalized Purcell's swimmer.
 In section $3$, we derive a coordinate-free expression for the principal kinematic form of the swimmer using the Cox and resistive force theories.
-Section $4$ shows results of open loop motion simulation of the swimmer under a specified sinusoidal limb motion.
-In section $6$, we present the local controllability analysis of the swimmer.
+Section $4$ shows the local weak-controllability analysis of the swimmer in its collinear configuration.
+In the section $5$, we prove the existence of a motion primitive based control law, resulting in a control sequence for certain group motions along with simulation results.